HealthRex/CDSS/setup/data_pipeline/README.md

 See [`02_apply_conversions.md`](./02_apply_conversions.md) for how to use the guide.

 ⚠️ **Do not use auto-detection** to decide which columns to convert.
-A previous attempt at this misclassified columns like `lab_result.ord_value` (which contains lab result text, not dates) as datetimes, silently destroying data.
-Always use the explicit per-table column lists from the guide.

 ### Step 3 — Validate